Sign In

 Our blog

 Check that everything is in order and how you expected it to be.
 If you took photos at the open home inspections and during the marketing period, cross reference them with what you see once you have moved in.
-As a guide, make sure that you check that all repairs that were agreed upon in the sale have been completed, everything is in working order around the house and all elements of the property that were included in the sale are still there.
+As a guide, make sure that you check that any repairs that were agreed upon in the sale have been completed, everything is in working order around the house and all elements of the property that were included in the sale are still there.
 If there are any issues relating to what was agreed upon in the sale, you should contact the selling agent.
 Anything beyond the agreement is now yours to deal with.

 As you are walking through your new home, you should also start writing down anything you’re wanting to improve or change.
 From there, you can create a prioritised to-do list and start tackling each job once you’re ready to start home improvements.